 Chapter IV.
-Submission Раge бз Annex A. Paragraphs 61 to 66 of the "Report presented by the Government of the Union of South Africa to the Council of the League of Nations concerning the administration of South West Africa for the year 1929" (U.G.
-23-1930, pp. 10-11) 64 65 Annex C. Affidavit of E. E. Smith, Surveyor-General, South West Africa 66 Section C. Alleged violations by Respondent of Article 2 (1) of the Mandate and Article 22 of the Covenant.
-67 Chapter I. Statement of the law 67 A. Introductory B. The alleged "duty to refrain from unilateral annexation".
-C. The alleged "duty to advance the political maturity of the Territory's inhabitants so that they may ultimately exercise 67 68 self-determination" D. Applicants' statement that "the phrase 'integral part' gives [Respondent] no licence to take unilateral action regarding the territory, if such action amounts to de jacto annexation or incorporation" 70 74 Chapter II.
-Relevant historical background 74 76 A. Generally as to the facts relied upon by Applicants B. The League of Nations period.
-C. The period after the dissolution of the League.
-D. Conclusion 76 77 81 85 Chapter III.
-Respondent's alleged intentions.
-86 A. Introductory 86 Senate on 21 May 1956 86 87 D. The statement of the South African Prime Minister in the House of Assembly on 23 April 1056 88 E. The statement of the South African Prime Minister in the Senate on 14 June 1957 F. Conclusion 90 91 Chapter IV.
-Conferment of South African citizenship upon the inhabitants of South West Africa.
-93 A. Introductory 93 23 April 1923.
-C. Extension of South African citizenship to British subjects 93 in South West Africa prior to 1949.
-95 D. The position under the South African Citizenship Act, 1949 (Act No. 44 of 1949).
-98

-Chapter V. Inclusion of representatives from South West Africa in the South African Parliament 101 A. Introductory 101 B. The allegation that the Act is "inconsistent with the inter- 101 national status of the Territory".
-101 A. Introductory processes of self-government".
-103 Chapter VI.
-Administrative separation of the Eastern Caprivi Zipfel.
-105 Zipfel. .
-A. Introductory .
-105 B. The control and administration of Native affairs generally 105 C. Administration of the Eastern Caprivi Zipfel, 1921 to 1929 106 D. The period 1929 to 1939 109 E. The period 1939 to date 110 F. Present administration of the Eastern Caprivi Zipfel.
-111 G. The allegation that administrative separation of the East- ern Caprivi Zinfel is "inconsistent with the international status of the Territory".
-H. The views of the Committee on South West Africa, as en- 112 H. The views of the Committee on South West Africa, as en- dorsed by Applicants.
-113 I. The alleged frustration of opportunities for progress towards self-determination 117 Chapter VII.
-The transfer of administration of Native affairs to the minister of Bantu administration and development, and the vesting of South West African Native reserve land in the South African Native trust 119 A. Introductory 119 B. Transfer of administration of Native affairs to the minister of Bantu administration and development C. The vesting of South West African Native reserve land in 119 the South African Native trust 122 I. The resolution of the Permanent Mandates Commis- sion of 7 July 1924 122 II.
-The objects and purpose of the South African Native trust.
-126 III.
-The effect of vesting South West African Native reserve land in the South African Native trust 128 D. The views of the Committee on South West Africa, as endorsed by Applicants 129 E. Applicants' allegation that the measure in question is an 129 element "of a plan for political integration of the Territory" and that it tends "substantially to impede progress toward and that it tends "substantially to impede progress toward the objectives of the Mandate" 130 Chapter VIII.
-Conclusion 132 Chapter IX.
-Submission.
-133
+Submission Page 63

+Annex A. Paragraphs 61 to 66 of the "Report presented by the Government of the Union of South Africa to the Council of the League of Nations concerning the administration of South West Africa for the year 1929" (U.G.
+23-1930, c .

+pp. 10-11) 64 65 66

+Section C. Alleged violations by Respondent of Article 2 (1) of the Mandate and Article 22 of the Covenant 67

+Chapter I. Statement of the law 67

+A. Introductory 67 68

+self-determination" 70 74

+Chapter II.
+Relevant historical background 76

+A. Generally as to the facts relied upon by Applicants B. The League of Nations period 76 77 81 85

+Chapter III.
+Respondent's alleged intentions 86

+A. Introductory 86 86

+Senate on 21 May 1956.
+C. The speech of Mr. Basson in the House of Assembly on

+23 April 1956 87 88

+E. The statement of the South African Prime Minister in the Senate on 14 June 1957 90

+F. Conclusion 91

+Chapter IV.
+Conferment of South African citizenship upon the inhabitants of South West Africa 93

+A. Introductory 93

+23 April 1923 93

+in South West Africa prior to 1949 95 98

+1949 (21CL 11U, 44 UL 1949), u.

+Chapter V. Inclusion of representatives from South West Africa Page

+in the South African Parliament IOI

+A. Introductory 101

+national status of the Territory" ioi

+national status of the Territory"

+processes of sen-government 103

+Chapter VI.
+Administrative separation of the Eastern Caprivi Zipfel 105

+A. Introductory 105

+B. The control and administration of Native affairs generally 105

+C. Administration of the Eastern Caprivi Zipfel, 1921 to 1929 тоб

+D. The period 1929 to 1939 109

+E. The period 1939 to date 110

+F. Present administration of the Eastern Caprivi Zipfel.
+G. The allegation that administrative separation of the Eastern Caprivi Zipfel is "inconsistent with the international 111

+status of the Territory" 112

+H. The views of the Committee on South West Africa, as en-

+dorsed by Applicants 113

+towards self-determination 117

+Chapter VII.
+The transfer of administration of Native affairs to the minister of Bantu administration and development, and

+the vesting of South West African Native reserve land in the South African Native trust 119

+A. Introductory 119

+B. Transfer of administration of Native affairs to the minister of Bantu administration and development 119

+C. The vesting of South West African Native reserve land in the South African Native trust 122

+I. The resolution of the Permanent Mandates Commis-

+sion of 7 July 1924

+trust 126

+III.
+The effect of vesting South West African Native reserve land in the South African Native trust 128

+D. The views of the Committee on South West Africa, as

+endorsed by Applicants 129

+E. Applicants' allegation that the measure in question is an element "of a plan for political integration of the Territory"

+and that it tends "substantially to impede progress toward the objectives of the Mandate" 130

+Chapter VIII.
+Conclusion

+Chapter IX Submission 133